openpnp/openpnp/Duet3D-Openpnp-Example.md

 ```
 ![image](https://user-images.githubusercontent.com/72060223/156490976-5b8b0e89-85ea-426f-9030-afcf57fa04a9.png)

-Now in order for Openpn to understand the expected response we need to set up the correct ACTUATOR_READ_REGEX.
+Now in order for Openpnp to understand the expected response we need to set up the correct ACTUATOR_READ_REGEX.
 Since we are expecting a decimal value the Regex is as;
 ```
 (?<Value>-?\d+\.\d+).*
 ```